 Some Will Mock, Some will Put It Off, but Some Will Believe!

 Are there areas in your life where you know you’re compromising?
 Where could that off ramp lead in your life and the lives of others?
-Remember, “What you do in moderation, your children will do to excess.”
+Remember, “What you do in moderation, your children will often do to excess.”

 We all have influence.
 How are you using yours—wisely or foolishly, for your glory or His?